 1. When You Are an Existing Owner and If You Erased Your Device

 If it is your device, you do not have to worry.
 In case you enter recovery mode and restore the device without signing out of iCloud, you will see the Activation Lock screen.
 Enter your Apple ID and password, and you are good to go.

 If you have a valid proof of purchase, you can contact Apple Support and ask them to remove the Activation Lock.
 You can reach them via the Apple Support app, Twitter, Live Chat, or customer care number.

-Or, even better, if there is an Apple Store near you, visit them with the proof of purchase.
+Even if there is an Apple Store near you, visit them with proof of purchase.
 They may remove the Activation Lock on your iPhone or iPad.
 Usually, you won’t be charged for this, even if you do not have Apple Care or the device is out of warranty.

 As you read, it is relatively straightforward if you are the first or existing owner.
 But when you see the Activation Lock on a just-bought second-hand iPhone, here is how to bypass it.